Designing the Future

 Medical Devices & Systems

 Projects challenge students to solve important clinical needs through the development of translatable medical devices and systems.
-Past projects include, for example, a refrigerated “blood cart” that can transport blood products while keeping them at the correct temperature.
+Past projects include, for example, working on the design of a biopsy forceps that will help diagnose bile duct cancers.

 Industrial, Safety, and Military Equipment